thiagolaet/thiagolaet/README.md

 My name is Thiago, I'm a 20 years old Computer Science student from Rio de Janeiro - Brazil 🇧🇷 who loves to develop new ideas that can be useful to people.

  - 📚 Studying Computer Science in Universidade Federal Fluminense.
- - 🌱 Learning more about VueJS and Django.
+ - 🌱 Learning more about Angular.
  - ❤️ My passions are Music 🎵 and Games 🎮.

 ### Tools/Technologies that I some have experience 🔧